-Where some other financial centers globally are still waiting and seeing and failing to provide strategy on regulation and adoption of crypto, the Swiss have clear guidelines and a very positive adoption of blockchain technology overall.
-The country’s very practical strategy towards crypto, along with its all-round strong numbers on trading volumes, numbers of bitcoin nodes and ATMs, pushes Switzerland up in our latest ranking.
+Where some other financial centres globally are still waiting and seeing and failing to provide strategy on regulation and adoption of crypto, the Swiss have clear guidelines and a very positive adoption of blockchain technology overall.
+The country’s very practical strategy towards crypto, along with its all-around strong numbers on trading volumes, numbers of bitcoin nodes, and ATMs, pushes Switzerland up in our latest ranking.

 Using crypto in Switzerland

 Spending crypto is becoming more accepted.
 A number of e-commerce organizations enable the transacting of cryptocurrencies through their apps and credit cards.
 Switzerland has many small outlets willing to take payment in crypto, but the biggest by far is the online shop Digitec Galaxus, which was the first major multi-product brand name to begin accepting digital currency.
 Smaller outlets that accept crypto range from bars, restaurants, cafés, online shops, and nightclubs.

 You won’t be able to reduce your tax bill by gifting your cryptocurrency.
 Whatever gain you have made on it will be taxable up to the point at which you gift it.
 Whether you are liable for tax depends on your status as either an individual or business trader.